CurvSurf/FindSurface-Samples/SimpleGUI/Readme.md

 The example 1 means that the program sets accuracy to 2 mm, mean distance to 100 mm, touch radius step to 20 mm respectively.
 There are two options which the program will cause a failure:

 1. If a user gives a filename, then the program will search for the file.
-If the file does not exist, then the program will result a failure.
+If the file does not exist, then the program will cause a failure.

 2. If a user does not give a filename, then the program will search for the default file "sample.xyz".
-If the file does not exist, then the program will result a failure.
+If the file does not exist, then the program will cause a failure.

 ### Getting Started to develop your own application